uschtwill/re-employment-kraken/README.md

 See <https://github.com/uschtwill/re-employment-kraken/issues/4>

+### Requires JS to Run

+Some sites need JS to be enabled to work properly.
+Solution could be the same as for WAFs, see <https://github.com/uschtwill/re-employment-kraken/issues/4>.

+### Search Query not Settable via URL Path

+For some sites the search query can not be set via the URL path.

 ### Cumbersome Search Engines

 This crawler so far depends on search queries being settable via the URL path.
 It also helps if pagination is implemented in a standard way.
 Right now, from where I am standing, if it's a fancy search engine implementation, it's just not worth the time to write custom code just for that single case.